The Medium Is the Mirage

 "8 Habits That Made Me a Millionaire by 30 as a Lonely Woman."

-"I found a profitable lie and I'm scaling it."
+"I found a lie that performs well and I'm scaling it."

-"Every Medium clap brings me closer to my next luxury handbag."
+"Each clap brings me closer to next luxury handbag."

 These are not thought leaders.
-They are actually thieves, mining your self-doubt for coins.
+They are thieves miners.
+Your self-doubt is

 Manufactured Urgency